-Namecheap’s main weakness is that they aren’t really the best on any single domain metric.
+Namecheap’s main weakness is that they aren’t the best on any single domain metric.
 They don’t always offer the cheapest domain registration.
 They don’t do the deepest one-year discounts.
 They don’t have the largest selection.
 And they don’t have the absolute best usability and domain management.
 They don’t have the best support.

 2. Google Domains

-I’ve written a comparison of:
+I’ve written a comparison of the following:

 Google Domains Pricing

 Google Domains’ main weakness is that it’s not Google’s main business.
 It’s a very small business unit buried deep within the Google corporation.
 They have good pricing, but not the best.
 They have customer service, but it’s not the best.
 They have a pretty good selection, but it’s not their priority.
-They also don’t have lots of integrated, complementary products like premium SSLs, hosting, etc.
+They also don’t have many integrated, complementary products like premium SSLs, hosting, etc.

 GoDaddy is a publicly-traded company based in Tempe, AZ, USA.
 They started life as a domain name registrar.

-Comparisons of other domain name registrars:
+Here are a couple of comparisons to other domain name registrars:

 Dynadot is an independent domain name registrar founded in 2002 and based in San Mateo, CA, USA.

-Dynadot is the best domain registrar for anyone looking for a deal on a unique or popular TLD or for a specific premium domain name.
+Dynadot is the best domain registrar for anyone looking for a deal on a unique or popular TLD or a specific premium domain name.